THANNAGA/Reset-Networks/README.md

 ## Reset networks and topography for numbers in parietal cortex

-So far we have been dealing with clustering, which, though related a notion, is not exactly the same as topography.
+So far we have been dealing with clustering, which, though related a notion, is weaker than topography: one can have clustering without topography, but topographic organization necessarily implies clustering.

-Cortical topography in the strict sense is the notion that "nearby neurons in the cortex have receptive fields at nearby locations in the world" [1].
+Cortical topography in the strict sense is the notion that "nearby neurons in the cortex have receptive fields at nearby locations in the world" [4].
 However the term has come to take a wider meaning: it is often understood as applying also to local fields or voxels as well as to neurons, and to refer to any kind of selectivity, not just location selectivity.
 In this wider sense, topography is a widespread phenomenon in brain imaging, observed throughout the visual cortex as well as in some associative areas.

 In parietal cortex, voxels selective for similar numbers are more likely to be contiguous: this number topography is not yet well understood.
 Of course, we have just seen that Reset networks will self-organize when trained to classify hand-written digits, so one might argue that this is a good start for an explanation.
 However, classifying MNIST is not entirely satisfying from a neuroscientific point of view: it is very likely that kids map written digits not onto one-hot labels, but onto pre-existing (possibly innate!) number representations that have a rather special format.

-The nature of these codes has been thoroughly studied in [2]: a lot of phenomena could be explained if number codes were sparsely distributed vectors, with exponentially more overlap between successive number codes as numbers increase.
+The nature of these codes has been thoroughly studied in [5]: a lot of phenomena could be explained if number codes were sparsely distributed vectors, with exponentially more overlap between successive number codes as numbers increase.
 Therefore, it would be more convincing if Reset networks could reproduce number topography by mapping digit images onto these realistic number codes (and even more so if the task was to map visual scenes with n objects to the number code for n, but that's yet another project).

 As the figure below shows, a sequence of Reset(1), (2), (4) and (8) networks -all with the same grid size of 32x32 units- can be trained to map images of digits onto number codes, and succeeds in reproducing topographic organization.
 We emphasize that we would expect the same topography to emerge for classification of dots, or any kind of stimuli with countable objects.